 Works anywhere, just add RAM

 I have this mental block about the name Electron.
-I’m not entirely sure why it is but whenever I try to remember the name of this ubiquitous web framework my little gray cells shout “Eclipse” and, try as I might, I can’t conjure up the correct name in the appropriate moment during the chatty to and fro of a webinar.
+I’m not entirely sure why it is,w but whenever I try to remember the name of this ubiquitous web framework, my little gray cells shout “Eclipse” and, try as I might, I can’t conjure up the correct name at the appropriate moment during the chatty too-and-fro of a webinar.

 I think I have a theory though on why this is happening; my unconscious mind is trying to prevent me from crossing over to the dark side to use Electron to create cross-platform applications.